CEDRICHK/play-with-platypus/README.md

 # play-with-platypus
-test r package object detection and segmentation for bio-image
+test r package object detection and segmentation for bio-image.